 Born and raised in Barcelona, Tino Soriano divides his work between photojournalism and travel photography.
 A frequent contributor to National Geographic Traveler magazine, he has also photographed National Geographic Traveler guidebooks to Madrid, Sicily, Portugal, and Naples and southern Italy.
 Tino received a first prize from the World Press Photo Foundation and, in 2007, played the lead role in a documentary — Andalusia: The Awakening of the Senses — for the National Geographic Channel in Spain.
-Tino will join our Barcelona field workshop.
+Tino will join several days of both departures of the Barcelona field workshop and he will join the entire July 6 Paris photography workshop.

 Photojournalist, filmmaker, and adventurer Ulla Lohmann has sailed around the world, explored volcanoes in Vanuatu, and traversed the African continent using only biodiesel.
 She spends much of her time working with indigenous cultures in Australia and the South Pacific.
 Based in the German Alps, she is a regular contributor for the National Geographic Channel and National Geographic magazine (France), and has appeared in several television programs for National Geographic and the BBC.
 Ulla will join our both departures of our Australia expedition at the Great Barrier Reef.

 Tino was ABSOLUTELY amazing.
 He had this incredible perspective and love for his job, and it definitely rubbed off on me.
 Meeting him and learning the ways that he sees everything changed how I photograph.
 Tino was friendly, helpful, hilarious, and wonderful to be around.